 Date:

 Dear:

 Re: Class:

-According to College r ecords, your child of class
+According to College records, your · child of class

-was not present at scho ool on and a no te explaining
+was not present at school on and a n note explaining

-his/her absence has not been provided.
+his/her absence has not been provide led.

-The school roll is a leg must be collected for a ement of the Board of Stu ndies a parent / guardian note
+The school roll is a legal document must be collected for all pupil abse and as a requirement of the Board of S nces. tudies a parent / guardian note

-Please return this note verifying the above absence and the reason for the ab sence.
+Please return this note verifying the e above absence and the reason for the a absence.

 Yours in God,

-Sr Margaret Ghosn PRINCIPAL
+Sr Irene Boughosn PRINCIPAL

 My son/daughter of class was

-absent from school on · ·
+absent from school on for the fol llowing reason:

-Parent/Guardian
+Parent/Guardian Date: